openebs-archive/openebs-docs/docs/mongodb.md

 standard (default)        kubernetes.io/gce-pd                                       18h
 ```

-Create a YAML file named *mongo-statefulset.yaml* and copy the following sample YAML of cockroach DB to the created file.
+Create a YAML file named *mongo-statefulset.yaml* and copy the following sample YAML of Mongo DB to the created file.

 ```
 # Create a StorageClass suited for Mongo StatefulSet